BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 #### Highlighting A Crucial Point
 Recall that this algorithm is a Greedy Algorithm primarily because there is too much variability and never guarantees perfection in binary search.
 For example, there are times when the desired droplet is in the right half but the leftmost droplet is closest and will disregard it.
 To compensate for this factor in the case that the algorithm never finds an acceptable droplet within the desired threshold the algorithm will brute-force search for it.
 However, these cases are far less frequent and the average run time is O(nlogn).

-Th following conditional addresses this crucial point.
+The following conditional addresses this crucial point.
 If the entirety of the binary search is completed then eventually L will equal R. This means the entire array was traversed through a binary search and no droplet was detected within the acceptable bounds.
 This means the algorithm didn't find the target and Brute Force searches through the original method of finding a droplet to find the closest droplet.

 ```